rumble19/awesome-steam-deck/readme.md

 ## Decky Loader and Recommended Plugins
 - [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader) - Adds a plugin store and menu items in the quick access menu to increase functionality and customizability of SteamOS.
 Once installed, I consider the following as must have plugins:
-    - **WineCellar** - Install and manage custom Proton builds (GE and others) without leaving game mode.
-Handy for games that don't work with the default Proton version for whatever reason.
     - **Pause Games** - Lets you suspend games while the deck is still on.
 An option to 'pause games on sleep' generally increases compatibility with games that otherwise are finicky resuming from the deck's sleep mode.
     - **ProtonDB Badges** - Adds a badge and a link to ProtonDB for each game in your library.
     - **SteamGridDB** - Add, find, and change grid artwork from the built-in steam menu.